PHewera/react-plone/README.md

 Simple and customizable [ReactJS](https://reactjs.org/) frontend for [Plone](https://plone.org) using its [RESTful API](https://github.com/plone/plone.restapi).

+## Install

+    cd ../react-plone
+    npm install

 ## Dependencies

 #### NodeJS and NPM
     sudo apt-get install nodejs npm

+#### Update NodeJS and NPM
+    sudo npm cache clean -f
+    sudo npm install -g n
+    sudo n stable

+Note: you may have to restart your console

 #### Install plone.restapi
-Make sure you have installed the `plone.restapi` on your Plone site.
+Make sure you have installed the `plone.restapi` package on your Plone site.

 #### Allowing CORS